hzqst/metamod-fallguys/README.md

 # Installation

+1. Download from [GitHub Release](https://github.com/hzqst/metamod-fallguys/releases), then unzip it.

 1. Copy everything from `build` directory into `\steamapps\common\Sven Co-op\svencoop` *(Warning: `svencoop_addon` and `svencoop_downloads` are not supported)*

 It should be something like :